CarInsurance.com Insights

 Cheapest car insurance for seniors with DUIs in Massachusetts

-A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
-In most instances, your premium will double with a DUI.
-According to CarInsurance.com, in some states, rates can increase by 86% after the first DUI and up to 173% after a second.
+A DUI is a serious driving violation; your insurance rates will soar once it hits your driving record.
+In most cases, your insurance premium will double if you have a DUI.
+According to CarInsurance.com in some states, the increase can be as much as 86% after your first DUI.
+If you manage to rack up a second DUI, the increase could be as much as 173%.

 Cheapest car insurance for seniors after an accident in Massachusetts

-Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
-While the increase varies by insurer, our data show that drivers can expect their premium to jump by 57% after one at-fault accident with property damage exceeding $2,000.
+Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
+The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 57% with one at-fault accident with property damage over $2,000.

 The increase will typically stay in place for three to five years, so it’s important to find the most affordable insurance company.
 Our data shows that the following insurers offer the cheapest car insurance for seniors after an accident in Massachusetts.